 Downtown Farmers’ Market

-Every May through October, the Downtown Farmers’ Market presented by UnityPoint Health – Des Moines draws approximately 25,000 people each Saturday to fill the Historic Court District in Downtown DSM.
+Every May through October, the Downtown Farmers’ Market presented by UnityPoint Health – Des Moines welcomes 300 small business vendors from across the state and draws approximately 25,000 people each Saturday to fill the Historic Court District in Downtown DSM.
 This is a great opportunity for a festival-like setting as a backdrop.

 Covered Bridges of Madison County